devm567/javascript/README.md

    }
    ```

 4️⃣ Javascript is not 100% OOPs language.
-    - it does not support dynamic polymorphism.
+   - ❌ it does not support dynamic polymorphism.
-    - it is not secured (deletes cache memory).
+   - ❌ it is not secured (deletes cache memory).
-  ---

 ![](./img/4.png)

 ![](./img/5.png)

-## Complete Overview of Page Rendering
+## 🧭 Complete Overview of Page Rendering
 ![](./img/6.png)

-### FAQS
+###  ❓ FAQS
-1. What is MIME type for script?
+1. 💬  What is MIME type for script?

    ```
    1. <script type="text/javascript"></script>
    2. <script type="module"></script>
    ```

-2. What is the difference between script in head and body?
+2. 🧠 What is the difference between script in head and body?

     > In head section: It would be available in browser memory later it will be used while rendering.
     >
     > In Body section: It would be a part of UI page directly.

-3. How Javascript converts Static Dom into Dynamic Dom?
+3. 🔄 How Javascript converts Static Dom into Dynamic Dom?

    > By linking Javascript code to html files.

-4. What is strict mode in Javascript?
+4. 🧷  What is strict mode in Javascript?
    > Javascript by default would not be in strict mode(no rules in declaration).
    >
    > In order to turn the strict mode "ON" we need to use "use strict";

+   📌 Examples:

    ```
    eg1: